700 professionals at Knights service 10,000 clients across the full spectrum of legal & professional services.

 • reducing the amount of inheritance tax payable by up to 40% by carefully structuring clients' wills to maximize the benefits of agricultural and business property relief and surviving spouse exemption.

-Rachel advises clients on their wills, lasting powers of attorney, asset protection and estate administration.
+She advises clients on their wills, lasting powers of attorney, asset protection and estate administration.

 Rachel is experienced in mental capacity issues in relation to property and financial affairs, health and welfare matters, and applications to the Court of Protection.
 She also deals with long term care funding disputes, particularly regarding eligibility for NHS continuing healthcare funding, including appeals and interpretation of the mental capacity act 2005.